joshbegley/nyt-latest/previous.md

 `Also, the F.B.I. searched a Georgia election center.
 Here’s the latest at the end of Wednesday.`\
 https://nytimes.com/2026/01/28/briefing/agents-leave-trump-iran-fbi-georgia.html

-**These Hot Tubs Melt Snow Off of NYC Streets in Seconds**\
+**These Machines Melt Snow Off of NYC Streets in Seconds**\
-`Large hot tubs have been placed around New York City to melt snow after the city received about 12 inches over the weekend.`\
+`Large tubs have been placed around New York City to melt snow after the city received about 12 inches over the weekend.`\
 https://nytimes.com/video/nyregion/newyorktoday/100000010674988/nyc-snow-removal-storm.html

 **Champions League knockout odds: Which teams are the favourites to make the final?**\